Senior Professor of Peace and Conflict Research, since 2012.

 Wallensteen is a guest lecturer at a host of other courses, as invited by the teachers in the Department and internationally.

 A special commitment has been the Philosophy Tea sessions, given 2-3 times each semester at the Regina Theatre, Reginateatern, Uppsala, discussing different philosophers, writers or practitioners that have contributed to peace thinking through the ages.
+He and guest researcher Daniel Ogden engages in a one-hour long discussion on pertinent writers or works.
 This was initiated as part of the Uppsala Year of Peace, 2014, and has continued since then.
+Most of the discussions can be followed as a pod-cast from the Reginateatern, on Spotify and some also at YouTube.

 He is also a member of the Scientific Council of the Swedish Physicians against Nuclear Weapons.

-The government has also named him a member of the Reference Council for the Swedish Membership in the UN Security Council, within the Ministry for Foreign Affairs, Stockholm.
+The government named him a member of the Reference Council for the Swedish Membership in the UN Security Council, within the Ministry for Foreign Affairs, Stockholm for 2017-18.

 The Department has recorded a lecture on the origins and developments of peace research globally and at Uppsala University with Professor Peter Wallensteen:

-Presently doing research on Quality Peace and the edited publication Understanding Quality Peace.
-Peacebuilding after Civil War (with Madhav Joshi) is scheduled for publication, February 2018 (Routledge).
+Presently Wallensteen is doing research on Quality Peace and the edited publication Understanding Quality Peace.
+Peacebuilding after Civil War (with Madhav Joshi) was published in February 2018 (Routledge).

 Nordic Mediation: Assessing Success in Mediation, building on the work with Isak Svensson and published in Swedish in 2016, Fredens Diplomater.
 Från Bernadotte till Ahtisaari (Stockholm: Santérus).